anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/README.md

 To obtain your Basic Authentication token, please contact your ANY.RUN account manager directly or fill out the request [form](https://any.run/demo/?utm_source=opencti_marketplace&utm_medium=integration&utm_campaign=opencti_form).

-Use Basic Authentication token, as the value for the environment variable: ANYRUN_BASIC_TOKEN
+Use Basic Authentication token as the value for the environment variable: ANYRUN_BASIC_TOKEN

 ## Support
 This is an ANY.RUN supported connector.
-For support please contact <anyrun-integrations@any.run>
+If you need help, contact <support@any.run>